Dijeh08/task-manager-portfolio/client/README.md

 # React + Vite
+This a task manager app that manages personal tasks and to-do lists.
+It includes features like categorization and due dates.
+This app uses a frontend framework like React along with a backend language like Node/Express.
+It equally contains user authentication and data storage in MongoDB.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.